PSU Overheating? Here’s How to Fix It

 There are excellent power supplies made by manufacturers like Seasonic that offer a ten-year warranty, but for the other PSUs on the market, you’d want to look at replacing them after around five years.

 A component is causing an abnormal load

-In less common situations a component, like a motherboard, for example, can have a failing SMD component that causes an abnormal load just enough not to send your PSU into protection.
+In less common situations, a component, like a motherboard, can have a failing SMD component that causes an abnormal load just enough not to send your PSU into protection.

 It can draw more current than usual, thus taking up more power from your PSU than it usually would.

 PSUs generally have effective protection mechanisms that detect abnormal load and shut themselves off to prevent damage.

 However, in some rare cases, a faulty component or semiconductor can cause extra power use and generate more heat as a result.
 For example, faulty regulators.

 It may be harder to detect because everything can function perfectly normally for some time before the problem becomes more apparent.

 This has a lesser chance of a cause for PSU overheating, but worth a check over, not just for this problem.